 Unsupervised contact with students for tutoring or coaching

+Leadership Opportunities for Parents

+Please contact the main office for a list of possible leadership opportunities.

 These requirements are in place to ensure the safety of your child.
 Please contact the Ms. Julie if you have any questions about the policy or need support in finding a provider to obtain the required results.
 (213) 381-8484